bahadauriaabhay/springbootapp/README.md

 ## Terraform asg Modules

 #### usage for asg modules  -- update auto scaling group module accoring to your requirement you can update asg_max , asg_min , desired_capacity (for your instances) , update instance_types accoring to your requirement
+#### suggetion -- use instance type "t3.small/2vCPU 2Gib memory" if you are deploying spring-boot-app else your task in ecs sservice will not get updated
 ```hcl
 module "asg" {
   source            = "./modules/asg"